Ethical Inquiry Webinar Series

 The Ethical Inquiry

-"An Ethical Inquiry is a questioning approach that sustains respectful and accountable conversations through the discovery of the perpetrator’s own ethical preferences in relation to family violence."
+"The Ethical Inquiry is a questioning approach that sustains respectful and accountable conversations through the discovery of the perpetrator’s own ethical preferences in relation to family violence."
 (Greenwell & Smith, 2021)

 Example of the session planner for the Ethical Inquiry Webinar Series